How To Check If a Company Is Legally Registered

 What Does “Legally Registered” Mean?

-A legally registered company is one that has formally filed its business details with the appropriate government, such as the Secretary of State (in the U.S.), Companies House (in the U.K.), or equivalent registry in its country of origin.
+A legally registered company is one that has formally filed its details with the relevant government body — Companies House in the UK, the Secretary of State in the US, or whatever the equivalent registry is in its home country.

 Registration always includes: